CHAPTER 10: OLIVIA

 That article had put Tomahawk Hill on the map, and suddenly the town was fielding calls from all over the world about tours, places to stay, and things to do.
 Someone in China had emailed the mayor asking if the diner could airmail a case of the famous chocolate malts the journalist had written about.

 Readers were captivated by the romanticized version of our town and city leaders had begun to wonder if my grandfather might have been right, all those years ago, about making Tomahawk Hill more desirable to tourists.
-But as usual, their interest never turned into action.
+But as usual, their interest never, became action.

-As a kid, I’d loved the way Tomahawk Hill was run.
 In a town meeting government, every vote mattered.
 It was democracy in its purest form.
 But that was also the trouble.
 Residents often had a short-sighted view, which meant investments in the town’s future were not often popular.
-The town didn’t have deep pockets, and unless a private citizen was willing to pay out of their own pocket for a proposed improvement, permits were not granted and sometimes not even then.
+The town didn’t have deep pockets, and unless a private citizen was willing to pay out of their own wallet for a proposed improvement, permits were not granted and sometimes not even then.
 Who wanted to spend their own hard-earned dollars for more attractive storefronts when Lindy needed braces and Derek needed a new football jersey?

 That’s how the permit for the guardrail on Bluff Road had initially been denied.
 No one wanted to pay for something that impacted just a fraction of the population.
 Of course, they hadn’t considered how the death of one person could affect the future of an entire town.